In Analytical Designer, you can export your insights as XLSX or CSV files.

 Custom Number Format

-By default, when an insight is exported to XLSX, the number formats applied to the cells containing metrics are propagated to the result XLSX file exactly as defined in the insight.
+By default, when you export insights to XLSX, the number formats applied to the cells containing metrics are propagated to the result XLSX file exactly as defined in the insight.
 For example, if some metrics in an insight have a number format that displays negative numbers in red and positive numbers in green, this format will be applied to the cells with these metrics in the XLSX file.

 To apply a single number format to all cells containing metrics in the result XLSX file instead of their original number formats, set the